Jdvl01/Data-Engineering/DataEngineering/README.md

-Jago will do it all
+Jago will do it all (and Pierre will help a bit)